moathdlaimi/spacex_lunch_stats/README.md

 # spacex_lunch_stats

-## A small app (GraphQL Express server) for lunching stats using SpaceX data through their API.
+## A small app (GraphQL Express server with React front-end) for lunching stats using SpaceX data through their API.

 ## Technologies used
 * GraphQL